Paul Caraway: Army career

 Caraway graduated from the United States Military Academy at West Point in 1929.
 He received his commission as a Second Lieutenant the same year.
-From 1935 to 1937, he served with the 15th Infantry Regiment in Tientsin, China.
+From 1935 to 1937, he served with the 15th Infantry Regiment in Tianjin, China.
 From 1938 to 1942, Caraway taught law at West Point.

 He served in the General Staff of the United States Department of War from 1942 to 1944.
 He also served as deputy chief of staff to General Albert Coady Wedemeyer in the China Burma India Theater of World War II.
 He was promoted to brigadier general in 1945.
 He received the Army Distinguished Service Medal for his service during the war.
 Despite his numerous staff positions during the war, Caraway never saw combat.

 From 1945 to 1946 he headed the Chungking Liaison group.
 In 1947, he became an instructor at the National War College.
 In 1950, he was stationed in Trieste, Italy.
 Caraway accompanied then-Vice President of the United States Richard Nixon as part of his official party on a diplomatic mission to various countries in the eastern world.

 Caraway commanded the 7th Infantry Division from August 1955 to April 1956 in Korea.
 From 1957 to 1958, he was chief of staff at the headquarters of the United States Forces in Japan.
 He received a Bronze Oak Leaf Cluster for his Distinguished Service Medal in 1964 as a lieutenant general.
 Following the Korean War, Caraway became the head of Army research and development.
 He retired as a lieutenant general.